7 Surprising Health Issues You Didn’t Know Were Linked to Your Feet

 Meanwhile, lack of hair growth on the toes can be indicative of poor circulation or atrophy of the skin.
 In cases of high blood pressure, swelling of the feet and ankles is also common, Dr. Knowles noted.

-According to the American Podiatric Medical Association, most skin cancers on the feet are painless, and often there is a history of recurrent cracking, bleeding, or ulceration.
-And often, individuals discover their skin cancer after unrelated ailments near the affected site.
+According to the American Podiatric Medical Association, most skin cancers on the feet are painless, and often there is a history of recurrent cracking, bleeding or ulceration.
+Often, people discover their skin cancer after unrelated ailments near the affected site.

-“If you see see some streaking of the nail or some black lines its worth getting it checked out because those things sometimes indicate that you have some underlying cancer,” Dr. Knowles advised.
-“If you notice any lesions on the feet that weren’t there before — a biopsy is never a bad idea.
+“If you see see some streaking of the nail or some black lines, it’s worth getting it checked out, because those things sometimes indicate that you have some underlying cancer,” Dr. Knowles advised.
+“If you notice any lesions on the feet that weren’t there before, a biopsy is never a bad idea.
 A lot of cancers that could eventually go to the lungs can show up as skin legions on the feet or elsewhere.”